 Buckatunna is a tiny town located in the state of Mississippi.
 With a population of 383 people and just one neighborhood, Buckatunna is the 239th largest community in Mississippi.

-When you are in Buckatunna, you'll notice that it is more blue-collar than most other communities in America.
-50.37% of Buckatunna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Buckatunna is a blue-collar town, with 50.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Buckatunna is a town of professionals, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Buckatunna who work in healthcare (49.63%), office and administrative support (0.00%), and sales jobs (0.00%).

 Because of many things, Buckatunna is a great place for families with children to consider.
 First of all, many other families with children live here, making Buckatunna a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Buckatunna has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Buckatunna’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Buckatunna’s overall crime rate is lower than average for the country.

 The per capita income in Buckatunna in 2022 was $24,014, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $96,056 for a family of four.